West Nile Virus in San Diego County

 West Nile virus (WNV) is a disease transmitted to humans, birds, horses, and other animals, by infected mosquitoes.
 Mosquitoes get the disease from feeding on infected birds and can later pass it on when they bite animals or humans.

-Vector Control Program staff monitor WNV by trapping, pooling, and testing mosquitoes and by testing sentinel chickens and dead birds.
+Vector Control Program staff monitor WNV by trapping, batching, and testing mosquitoes and by testing dead birds.

 Current WNV Activity

 For more information on a specific source click on the source name (hyperlink) below

 |Source||Number of Positives to Date (2023)|